CDCgov/ocio-wsl/README.md

 - update-ca-certificates don't seem to update any certificates
   - Fixed - had to change the format of the file from .pem to a .crt for update-ca-certificates to pick it up.
 - azure-cli with asdf can't install and won't run.
+  - Fixed - needed to install Python and use a ~/.tool-versions file to install.
+- Github Releases per file has a [upper limit of 2GB](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases#storage-and-bandwidth-quotas).
+  - Sort of fixed - slim down the image.

 ## Links to Follow